 - Place 1 layer of cake on a plate/ stand and pipe buttercream over it

-- Drizzle 1 tbsp caramel sauce and 1 tbsp chocolate ganache over the buttercream. break up 5 shortbread cookies into pieces and scatter over the top
+- Drizzle 1 tablespoon caramel sauce and 1 tablespoon chocolate ganache over the buttercream. break up 5 shortbread cookies into pieces and scatter over the top

 - Place another layer of sponge on top and repeat